Gutka: Usage

 Use of gutka and other forms of tobacco are culturally ingrained and use can begin at a young age.
 Smokeless tobacco use is most common in India where oral cancer accounts for 30 to 40% of cancer cases.
 Its use has been reported in Thailand, Sri Lanka, Bangladesh, Pakistan, Malaysia, Cambodia, China, Indonesia and New Guinea.
 Immigrants to the United Kingdom, parts of Africa, Australia, North America have brought their habits with them.

-Gutka is readily available in these locations, especially in neighborhood Asian markets in highly populated areas.
+Gutka is readily available in these locations, especially in highly populated areas.
 Immigrants to the United States where spitting in public is not as socially acceptable, learn to be discreet.
 Those in the lower socioeconomic populations are especially at risk.
 It is here that access to education and treatment is limited.
 Easy access and extremely low cost lead to early addiction and the prevalence of gutka use.
 Precancerous lesions have been observed in young children and symptoms of cancer often appear by high school or college age.

 Smoking is not allowed in many places, and when done by children, is disapproved of.
 In contrast gutka use, being all but invisible to others, is the method of choice.
 A New York Times article reported in 2002 that sales of gutka and the tobaccoless version, paan masala, reached $1 billion a year.